 I.C.
 Noyan and J.B.
 Cohen, Springer-Verlag, 1987

 Review: This book is intended to give the reader a firm foundation in the theory of residual stress measurement with diffraction, as well as a comprehensive understanding of the experimental concepts involved in carrying out such a measurement.
-It is written for engineers, scientists and students in a discipline that requires experimental nondestructive stress analysis and covers elasticity/plasticity, the separation of macro and micro residual stress, experimental measurement techniques and errors.
-A must have for the diffraction experimentalist!
+It is written for engineers, scientists, and students in a discipline that requires experimental non-destructive stress analysis and covers elasticity/plasticity, the separation of macro and micro residual stress, and experimental measurement techniques and errors.
+A must-have for the diffraction experimentalist!

-Review: The author of this book aimed at a comprehensive review of the nondestructive techniques for strain measurement and stress evaluation.
-The underlying physical principals, instruments used, data acquisition and evaluation strategies for experimental methods including x-ray and neutron diffraction, ultrasonic and micromagnetic techniques are described.
-The largest part of the book is devoted to x-ray diffraction stress analysis where simple methods are inapplicable or lead to questionable results i.e. where samples exhibit texture, strong plastic deformation or very steep stress gradients.
+Review: The authors of this book aimed to provide a comprehensive review of the non-destructive techniques for strain measurement and stress evaluation.
+They describe the underlying physical principles, instruments used, data acquisition approaches, and evaluation strategies for experimental methods including XRD, neutron diffraction, and ultrasonic and micromagnetic techniques.
+The largest part of the book is devoted to XRD stress analysis in which simple methods are inapplicable or lead to questionable results: i.e., where samples have texture, strong plastic deformation, or very steep stress gradients.
 The book contains valuable hints and recommendations and addresses many unsettled questions and difficult problems in this field.
-An excellent resource for the advanced understanding of x-ray diffraction stress measurement results.
+An excellent resource for an advanced understanding of XRD stress measurement results.

 ASM International, 2002

-Review: The editors of this book have addressed the contributing factors to overall steel deformation problems by examining material, machining, heating and cooling effects.
-The handbook contains twenty-seven articles divided into five sections including: Effects of Materials and Processing, Measurement and Prediction of Residual Stress and Distortion, Residual Stress Formation and Shaping of Materials, Residual Stress During Hardening Processes, and Residual Stress Formation During Manufacturing Processes.
+Review: The editors of this book have addressed the contributing factors to steel deformation problems by examining material, machining, heating, and cooling effects.
+The handbook contains 27 articles divided into 5 sections: Effects of Materials and Processing, Measurement and Prediction of Residual Stress and Distortion, Residual Stress Formation and Shaping of Materials, Residual Stress During Hardening Processes, and Residual Stress Formation During Manufacturing Processes.
 The effects of residual stress on fatigue behavior, surface coatings, crack initiation and propagation, relaxation due to thermal mechanical treatment and cyclic deformation, and many others are presented.
-A great compilation of practical examples and case studies!
+A great compilation of practical examples and case studies.

 SEM, Fairmont Press, 1996

-Review: The purpose of this book is to familiarize metallurgists, materials scientists, design and manufacturing engineers with recent developments in residual stress measurement techniques and to help them determine which residual stress measurement technique(s) are most appropriate for any given scenario.
-Twenty-four authors from six countries have contributed nine chapters which include various measuring techniques: hole drilling, layer removal, sectioning, x-ray diffraction, neutron diffraction, ultrasonic and magnetic methods.
-This is a very comprehensive resource
+Review: The purpose of this book is to familiarize metallurgists, materials scientists, and design and manufacturing engineers with recent developments in residual stress measurement techniques and to help them determine which technique(s) are most appropriate for any given scenario.
+Twenty-four authors from six countries have contributed nine chapters, which discuss various measuring techniques: hole drilling, layer removal, sectioning, x-ray diffraction, neutron diffraction, ultrasonic methods, and magnetic methods.
+This is a very comprehensive resource.

 ASM International, 2002

-Review: This volume examines the complex, varied and sometimes unanticipated nature of failures and presents prevention strategies that are often multifaceted.
-This new edition contains over 50 new articles with expanded coverage on the four basic types of failure: deformation, fracture, corrosion and wear.
-It describes a variety of tools (including x-ray diffraction) and techniques for effective planning, organization, implementation, and reliable conclusion of a failure investigation through proper interpretation of information.
-A must have for anyone involved in failure analysis!
+Review: This volume examines the complex, varied, and sometimes unanticipated nature of failure and presents prevention strategies that are often multifaceted.
+This new edition contains over 50 new articles with expanded coverage on the 4 basic types of failure: deformation, fracture, corrosion, and wear.
+It describes a variety of tools and techniques (including x-ray diffraction) for effective planning, organization, implementation, and conclusion of a failure investigation through proper interpretation of information.
+A must-have for anyone involved in failure analysis!